GuLopesz/GuLopesz/README.md

 ## 👋 Welcome

-- 📊 Aspiting Data Engineer
+- 📊 Future Data Engineer
 - 🛠️ Currently focused on Python and data-related technologies
 - 📚 Interested in Blockchain, Financial Market, and the Data Field